Cancer | Immune & energy boost | Poor gastrointestinal absorption |

 We specialize in the following intravenous/ injection therapies:

-Emerging research now shows that intravenous vitamin C therapy can help reduce side effects from chemotherapy while improving treatment outcomes (1,2); can help shrink tumors (2); and improve patients’ quality of life (2,3).
+Emerging research now shows that intravenous vitamin C therapy can help reduce side effects from chemotherapy while improving treatment outcomes (1,2); supports immune function; can help shrink tumors (2); and improve patients’ quality of life (2,3).
+A recent study shows that vitamin C may be helpful as an adjunct to radiation therapy as well (4).

 In order to achieve the concentrations necessary for this anticancer effect, intravenous administration is necessary.
 The amount of vitamin C that can be absorbed when taken orally is very limited.
 To bypass this, vitamin C solution is infused through an intravenous catheter directly into the vein.
 Intravenous vitamin C therapy is individualized to the patient, and depends on factors including cancer stage as well as any other treatments currently ongoing such as chemotherapy or radiation.
 A schedule that is frequently recommended is 1-2 times weekly; each infusion takes between 1-2 hours.